 Kakarot-Handtke, E. (2014).
 Objective Principles of Economics.
 SSRN Working Paper Series, 2418851: 1–19.
 URL

 Klant, J. J. (1994).
 The Nature of Economic Thought.
 Aldershot, Brookfield, VT: Edward Elgar.

 Mill, J. S. (2006).
-Principles of Political Economy With Some of Their Applications to Social Philosophy, volume 3, Books III-V of Collected Works of John Stuart Mill.
-Indianapolis, IN: Liberty Fund.
+Principles of Political Economy With Some of Their Applications to Social Philosophy, Volume 3, Books III-V of Collected Works of J. S. Mill.
+Indianapolis: Liberty Fund.
 URL

 Mirowski, P. (1995).
 More Heat than Light.
 Cambridge: Cambridge University Press.